Anthony Byrne (politician): Parliamentary career

 Bryne was pre-selected by the ALP as their candidate for the 1999 Holt by-election in a "full-scale factional battle", winning with the backing of the SDA trade union.
-Byrne won the by-election, becoming "the last person elected to this federal parliament in the last century and the first to give an inaugural speech in the next."
+Byrne won the by-election, becoming "the last person elected to this federal parliament in the last century and the first to give an inaugural speech in the next".

-His seat was mostly considered "a relatively safe Labor electorate."
-Byrne has become an increasingly strident advocate for the need to "safeguard the Australian people against foreign influence threats."
+His seat was mostly considered "a relatively safe Labor electorate".
+Byrne has become an increasingly strident advocate for the need to "safeguard the Australian people against foreign influence threats".

 He was Parliamentary Secretary for Trade from February 2009 until 14 September 2010.
 A strong supporter of the trade union movement, he has a personal allegiance to the Shop Assistants Union.
-Byrne stood strongly against the WorkChoices legislation of the Howard Government in 2005 and the Ensuring Integrity industrial reforms of the Morrison Government in 2019 – both of which were defeated.
+Byrne stood strongly against the WorkChoices legislation of the Howard government in 2005 and the Ensuring Integrity industrial reforms of the Morrison government in 2019 – both of which were defeated.

 Following the 2010 election, Byrne was appointed chair of the Parliamentary Joint Committee on Intelligence and Security, and became deputy chair after the 2013 election.

 In 2013, Byrne was considered for a portfolio in the Second Rudd Ministry.

 In March 2022, Byrne announced he would not run for re-election that year and would retire from politics after the election.
+He was succeeded in his seat of Holt by Cassandra Fernando.